jlipton04/Project-1/README.md

 # Getting Started - Github
 1. Register and create your github account
-2. Fork this repository into your repository
+2. Accept the assignment inviation, create a team
-3. From henceforth, you will be using your own repository for clonning, pull, push whereever applicable during the project
+3. From henceforth, you will be using your own team's repository for clonning, pull, push whereever applicable during the project

 # Getting Started - Accessing Lab